When Rachel and Ben reached out to book me as their wedding photographer, I was overjoyed for two reasons.

 Some links on great local places near Seacliff and North Berwick law-

-This wonderful couple traveled all the way from San Francisco to Glasgow for their wedding because of their love for the city and Charles Rennie Mackintosh’s architecture.
+This wonderful couple travelled all the way from San Francisco to Glasgow for their wedding because of their love for the city and Charles Rennie Mackintosh’s architecture.

 The whole day was filled with joy and laughter and Ashley even played a beautiful piece of music on the piano in the appropriately named music room, much to the guests delight.